ststdimov/origami-navigation-service/README.md

 If you _really_ need to deploy manually, you should only do so to QA.
 Production deploys should always be a promotion from QA.

 You'll need to provide an API key for change request logging.
-You can get this from the Origami LastPass folder in the note named `Change Request API Keys`.
+You can get this from Vault in `teams/origami/navigation-service`.
 Now deploy to QA using the following:

 ```sh
 make deploy
 ```

 License
 -------